octobercms/docs/1.x/backend/forms.md

 Option | Description
 ------------- | -------------
 **action** | defines the action applied to this field when the condition is met.
 Supported values: show, hide, enable, disable, empty.
 **field** | defines the other field name that will trigger the action.
 Normally the field name refers to a field in the same level form.
-For example, if this field is in a [repeater widget](#widget-repeater), only fields in that same [repeater widget](#widget-repeater) will be checked.
-However, if the field name is preceded by a caret symbol `^` like: `^parent_field`, it will refer to a [repeater widget](#widget-repeater) or form one level higher than the field itself.
+For example, if this field is in a [repeater widget](#repeater), only fields in that same repeater widget will be checked.
+However, if the field name is preceded by a caret symbol `^` like: `^parent_field`, it will refer to a repeater widget or form one level higher than the field itself.
 Additionally, if more than one caret `^` is used, it will refer that many levels higher: `^^grand_parent_field`, `^^^grand_grand_parent_field`, etc.
 **condition** | determines the condition the specified field should satisfy for the condition to be considered "true".
 Supported values: checked, unchecked, value[somevalue].

-<a name="field-dependencies"></a>
 ### Field dependencies

-Form fields can declare dependencies on other fields by defining the `dependsOn` [form field option](#form-field-options) which provides a more robust server side solution for updating fields when their dependencies are modified.
+Form fields can declare dependencies on other fields by defining the `dependsOn` [form field option](#field-options) which provides a more robust server side solution for updating fields when their dependencies are modified.
 When the fields that are declared as dependencies change, the defining field will update using the AJAX framework.
 This provides an opportunity to interact with the field's properties using the `filterFields` methods or changing available options to be provided to the field.
 Examples below:

     country:
         label: Country